metal3-io/metal3-docs/design/userdefined-rootdefinehints.md

 ## Summary

 This document explains how rootdevicehints could be given as user defined parameters as part BaremetalHostSpec.
 The idea is that user would have the possibilty to define selective constraints for root device selection.
 Sometimes selective constrains will not be completely deterministic, but it is up to the user to decide which hints to use.
-Originally the only way for an user to select the used root device hints, was to to choose the name of the hardware profile which has hardcoded root device hint values.
+Originally the only way for an user to select the used root device hints, was to choose the name of the hardware profile which has hardcoded root device hint values.
 When exposing root device hints as part of the BMH spec, this will be part of deprecation steps for hardware profile.

 ## Motivation